 To help you get a better understanding of how much customers appreciate access to live chat, consider the eDigital Customer Service Benchmark survey of 2000 consumers that found that live chat had the highest customer satisfaction levels at 73%, as compared to 61% for email support and only 44% for traditional phone support.

 With numbers like these, it’s easy to see why customers return to businesses that provide live chat.
-Simply put, customers feel more confident doing business with companies that make support easy, hassle free and instantaneous.
+Customers feel more confident doing business with companies that make support easy, hassle free and instantaneous.
 In fact, a consumer research study from Oracle found that 90% of customers said the “Live Chat” button gives them confidence that they can get help if they need it.

-Live chat allows you to solve problems faster, give quick answers to questions about your products and provide assurance to your customers that you’re there when they need you.
+Live chat allows you to give quick answers to questions about your products, solve problems faster, and assure your customers that you’re there when they need you.
 This is a simple, yet very effective, recipe for improving both customer service and loyalty.

 Recommended for you: 15 Customer Retention Strategies for Long-Term Customer Loyalty